wanghaisheng/responsive-landing-page-starter/content/blog/en/nexmo-messages-api-integration-with-marketo-dr.md

 ---
-title: Send WhatsApp and SMS Messages from Marketo with Nexmo
+title: Send WhatsApp and SMS Messages from Marketo
 description: Nexmo, Whatsapp, and SMS make it easy to leverage text messaging applications for customer outreach, appointment reminders, and mobile marketing.
 Nexmo Messages API supports native app features and multimedia